anish-diliyan/spark_udemy/README.md

 when you're trying to run a Hadoop-related application (like Spark with Hadoop dependencies) on a Windows machine, and the system can't find the Hadoop binaries.

-Solution: download hadoop binary and add bin folder in env variable Add winutil.exe and hadoop.dll in hadoop/bin folder, so that it is also present in class path. version of winutil.exe and hadoop.dll must be same.
+Solution: download hadoop binary and add bin folder in env variable - Add winutil.exe and hadoop.dll in hadoop/bin folder, so that it is also present in class path. version of winutil.exe and hadoop.dll must be same as hadoop.